yarwest/Yet-Another-Coding-Guideline/README.md

 ### Why
 The point of maintaining code standards is to maintain a general sense of structure and quality within a project group to better allow expansion, understanding of the code, and resource management.
 A text document with examples is one of the best ways (if not the best one) to convey and collect these standards and because I have failed to find any other documents that suit my style and projects I have decided to create my own.

-Do not consider this guide final, additions are always welcome.
+Do not consider this guide final, additions are always welcome and I will make them myself whenever I see fit.

 I do however strongly recommend following these guidlines if you want to prevent your team members from going insane before the end of the project.